 At this point it must be noted that the push back above the full 2,600-35 range had also ratcheted MARCH S&P 500 FUTURE back up into the October-early December trading range.
-The importance of that with the recent weekly down channel UP Break (2,600) and key moving averages being exceeded is apparent on the 3-year weekly continuation chart (http://bit.ly/2S5Rcwt) (including weekly MA-9 & MA-13) updated through last Friday's Close.
+The importance of that along with the recent weekly down channel UP Break (2,600) and key moving averages being exceeded is apparent on the 3-year weekly continuation chart (http://bit.ly/2S5Rcwt) (including weekly MA-9 & MA-13) updated through last Friday's Close.
+That area is now key support.

-Also above 2,675-70 area last week that it had stalled into during the previous week-and-a-half opened the door to interim previous 2,708 DOWN Break it has now been well above prior to the current setback into that area.
+Also above 2,675-70 area last week that it had stalled into during the previous week-and-a-half opened the door to interim previous 2,708 DOWN Break it has now been well above prior to the current selloff.
 Higher resistances remain the mid-2,700 area (weekly MA-41) it neared on the recent rally, and prominent low-2,800 area top of the October-early December range.

-Consistently weak data along with previous sharp EQUITIES weakness had also encouraged GOVVIES to predictably push up again.
-That had recently also exhibited the volatility at times which seemed to be missing on the previous US EQUITIES selloffs, even if the recent US EQUITIES extended rally is indeed on more so that 'bad news is good news' psychology.
+Consistently weak data along with previous sharp EQUITIES weakness and now concerns over the US-China trade talks (see above) have also encouraged GOVVIES to predictably push up again.
+That has recently also exhibited the volatility at times which seemed to be missing on the previous US EQUITIES selloffs, even if the recent US EQUITIES extended rally was indeed on more so that 'bad news is good news' psychology.

-Once again, this allows for unconventional mutual EQUITIES-GOVVIES strength.
-The exception now is the US T-NOTE that sold off in the face of strong US data last week.
+While that allowed for unconventional mutual EQUITIES-GOVVIES strength, the exception was the US T-NOTE that sold off in the face of strong US data last week.
+Yet they are also typically firm again in the wake of the US EQUITIES return to weakness.